-What is a Screening?
+What is an OIG Screening?

 So, what is an OIG screening?
-OIG screening is a process to verify whether or not a potential or current employee is on the Exclusion List and not allowed to participate in any way with a Federal healthcare program.
+OIG screening is a process to verify whether or not a potential or current employee is on the Exclusion List and not allowed to participate in any way with a Federal health care program.
 There are no warnings or notifications issued by OIG that tell of who is excluded.
 Exclusion checks are something that needs to be done regularly.

 It is necessary for any provider to search the database maintained by the OIG, SAM.gov and any state Exclusion database.
 Each employee, contractor, subcontractor or new hire needs to be screened in this way, so that if they are on the Exclusion List, they are not hired or continued in employment.
 It is important to do this special exclusion monitoring regularly on everyone working for the provider.

-How to Do a Screening
+How to Do an Exclusion Screening

 To do an exclusion screening, the employer puts the name of the employee and his birth date into the database.
 Anyone with a similar name will show, and the employer needs to verify whether it is his employee or not who is excluded.
 All variations of names need to be checked, including maiden names, as well as name diminutives (such as Jimmy instead of James).
 The results gotten can be cross-checked with the employee’s social security number and birth date.
 Being detailed oriented in monitoring is vital.

-How Often Should You Do a Screening?
+How Often Should You Do an Exclusion Screening?

 The screening should be done every month, as names get removed when appealed or in other circumstances.
 If it is impossible to do monthly, it should be done as often as possible.
 OIG updates the list monthly.
 Another option is to hire a vendor to do the screening.
 It is definitely a labor-intensive action, particularly for large companies.
 There are particular people that should be screened.
 The employer should be aware of these.
 The providers should screen: